dzobbe/sgxtuner/README.md

 ## Usage

-1. Clone the [source] with `git`:
+* Clone the [source] with `git`:

    ```sh
    $ git clone git@sereca.cloudandheat.com:sereca/sgx-musl-annealing-tuner.git
    $ cd sgx-musl-annealing-tuner/Tuner-Code
    ```
-2. Build
+* Build

     ```sh
     $ sudo cargo build
     ```
-3. Configure the tuner through the `conf.xml` file.
+* Configure the tuner through the `conf.xml` file.
 The configuration consists of four main sections:

     * Target - This allows to define the Target node (or nodes) that will run the sgx-musl compiled target application.
 The set of parameters to tune are:
         * Execution - Means the type of execution of the application, if local or remote
         * Host - If remote, the host address where the application will be started must be specified
         * User - If remote, the host username must be specified
+        * Pwd - The password for the correspondent user
         * Bin - The binary name of the target application (e.g. memcached)
         * Path - The path to the binary of the target application
         * Args - The arguments to pass in input to the target application